 We ask the HL7 Policy Advisory Committee (PAC) to forward this letter, along with our recommendations, to the appropriate government authorities.

-Recommendation 1: Include non-happy path security testing in ONC Inferno and ONC-ATL testing
+Recommendation 1: Include security testing in ONC Inferno and ONC-ATL testing

 To: ONC (Inferno, ONC-ATLs)

 Many of the discovered vulnerabilities are common OWASP Top 10 vulnerabilities.
 For example, allowing authenticated patients to access data from other patients (i.e. the APIs were not checking authorization).
 All the guidance in the world is for naught if there aren’t easy to use and accessible tests for developers.